 - The

-is even. - The
+ifstatement checks ifnumberis even. - The

-statement handles specific even numbers, with adefault
+switchstatement handles specific even numbers, with adefaultcase for other even numbers.

 Summary

-, combining multiple cases, and switch expressions introduced in C# 8.0.
+In this lesson, you learned how to use switch statements in C# to handle multiple possible values of a single variable.
+We explored the basic syntax, the use of default, combining multiple cases, and switch expressions introduced in C# 8.0.
 Switch statements and expressions provide a structured and efficient way to control the flow of your program based on variable values.

 Happy coding!